-From Kayla on November 8th, 2010 in Tools and Tips
+From Margaret Everton on November 08, 2010 in Tools and Tips

 By now it’s common knowledge: Americans today are more likely to make small improvements on their current homes than venture into a floundering housing market.
 But what about those homeowners that don’t have extra money in the bank to tackle necessary remodeling projects?
 Help is on the way.